cpellouin/mmajconline/index.md

 #### **October 28 2019, 14h00 (at IAP, salle des séminaires)**

-* Presentation by Julien Peloton (LAL, Orsay) on the French "Fink" initiative: [LSST Alerts: Who, What, When, Where & Why](docs/slides4-peloton.pdf).
+* Presentation by Julien Peloton (LAL) on the French "Fink" initiative: [LSST Alerts: Who, What, When, Where & Why](docs/slides4-peloton.pdf).

 #### **November 26 2019, 14h00 (at APC, room 454A)**